KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 but **future iterations of ourselves**.

 These beings may be manifestations of **L3**,
-appearing at moments of planetary transformation—
+appearing at moments of collective transition—
 * To guide
 * To attune
 * To gently interfere